 SOURCE TWO (click About Me)

-Since the time I "saved" the aforementioned page and put it online (below) the author has contacted me via email thanking me for saving the page and any contents thereof with no request on his part to remove it or take it down.
+Since the time I "saved" the aforementioned page and put it online (below) the author, who goes by the screen name TheHotelAmbush, has contacted me via email thanking me for saving the page and any contents thereof with no request on his part to remove it or take it down.
 Typically I would have put his letter up on Getting Letters and Emails page, but, in that Google searches in the past on him has indicated that it appears he wishes to remain anonymous I will just let it go at that.
-His page follows:
+Thus follows TheHotelAmbush's page: